Personalizing Agent Privacy Decisions via Logical Entailment: Results

-(4) \textit{General privacy norms extracted from overall user responses for each dataset can improve performance over zero-shot.} We observe that privacy norms improve appropriate judgments for the SPA dataset across all models, and inappropriate judgments for the Education dataset on most.
+(4) \textit{General privacy norms extracted from overall user responses for each dataset can improve personalized privacy judgments.} When comparing \textit{privacy norms} and \textit{zero-shot}, we observe that providing privacy norms to the LLMs can improve appropriate judgments for the SPA dataset across all models, and improve inappropriate judgments for the Education dataset on most models.
 However, including general norms can sometimes degrade performance.
-For instance, with Gemini 2.5 Pro on the Education dataset, $F1_{\text{A}}$ decreases by $10\%$ while $F1_{\text{I}}$ improves by only $8\%$, suggesting that adding general privacy norms is not always beneficial. \\
+For instance, with Gemini 2.5 Pro on the Education dataset, $F1_{\text{A}}$ decreases by $22\%$ while $F1_{\text{I}}$ improves by only $10\%$, suggesting that adding general privacy norms is not always beneficial. \\

 (5) \textit{Prior user privacy judgments improve personalized privacy judgments over general privacy norms.} By comparing the $F1_{\text{A}}$ and $F1_{\text{I}}$ between \textit{ICL} and both \textit{zero-shot} and \textit{privacy norms} for all datasets and models, it is clear that personalizing LLMs with prior user privacy judgments improves appropriate and inappropriate judgments over general privacy norms.
-The improvement over general privacy norms can in some cases be as large as \textbf{20\%} for $F1_{\text{A}}$. \\
+In some cases, the improvement over general privacy norms can be as large as \textbf{50\%} for $F1_{\text{A}}$. \\

-(6) \textit{Personalized privacy judgments improve when including undetermined as an option.} When comparing \textit{ICL} and \textit{ICL (w Undet)}, we observe an improvement in $F1_{\text{A}}$ and $F1_{\text{I}}$ for all state-of-art reasoning models.
-These results suggest that a hybrid approach of combining automated agent judgments with occasional escalation to the user can be highly effective for personalization.
+(6) \textit{Personalized privacy judgments improve when including undetermined as an option.} When comparing \textit{ICL} and \textit{ICL (w Undet)}, we observe an improvement in $F1_{\text{A}}$ and $F1_{\text{I}}$ for all LLMs.
+These results suggest that giving an LLM the option to abstain reduces the likelihood that the model forces an erroneous appropriateness judgment.